 Correspondingly, there was a huge growth in the size and strategic placement of the black working class.
 An average growth rate of 5.5% between 1961 and 1974 led to a doubling of the number of African workers in manufacturing.
 By the end of 1974 African workers formed 70.4% of the economically active population.
 These conditions set in motion, in that marvellous phrase of Trotsky’s, molecular processes in the consciousness of the African working class, healing its wounds, and restoring its confidence to resume the battle against the bosses and against the regime.

 Despite the economic growth, living standards of the African worker stagnated or fell.
-Unemployment increased from half a million in 1962 to 1.5 million in 1974 – by 1976 it was rising at the rate of 30 000 a month.
+Unemployment increased from half a million in 1962 to 1.5 million in 1974 – by 1976 it was rising at the rate of 30,000 a month.
 The buying power of the rand declined between 1963 and 1971 by at least 24%.

 At the very point at which the confidence of the African working class was recovering, the post-war upswing of world capitalism came to an end.
 In 1974/5 there was a simultaneous recession in all the major capitalist countries.
-In 1975 the SA growth rate fell to 2%; in 1976/77 it was under 2% and in 1977/78 there was an absolute drop in production of 0.2%.
+In 1975 the SA growth rate fell to 2%; in 1976/7 it was under 2% and in 1977/8 there was an absolute drop in production of 0.2%.

 But the decisive turning point occurred in the strike wave which started on 25 January 1973.
-This strike of 7000 workers at Frame group textile factories spread rapidly throughout Natal and to other provinces.
-In February alone 60 strikes took place involving 40 000 workers.
-By the end of March, the figure had risen to 60 000 workers in more than 150 firms.
-Nationally, at least 100 000 workers took strike action.
+This strike of 7,000 workers at Frame Group textile factories spread rapidly throughout Natal and to other provinces.
+In February alone 60 strikes took place involving 40,000 workers.
+By the end of March, the figure had risen to 60,000 workers in more than 150 firms.
+Nationally, at least 100,000 workers took strike action.
 Largely successful, these strikes drew a clear Iine of demarcation between the era of defeat and passivity and a new era of militant defiance.